What are Steroid Receptors?

 The effect of panaxosides on steroid receptors and pathways

-Ginseng saponins are steroidal in nature and it is not surprising that they affect the steroid receptors of mammalian cells (estrogenic, anogenic, glucocorticoid receptor, etc.).
+Ginseng saponins are steroids and it is not surprising that they affect the steroid receptors of mammalian cells (estrogenic, anogenic, glucocorticoid receptor, etc.).
 However, there is no coherent conclusion.
-Panaxosides, by acting on the steroid receptors, tend to produce effects that are not related in the consciousness of the people - neuroprotective, cardiovascular and the like.
-Ginseng does not interfere with the balance of sex hormones.
-For example, its effect on erection is not the result of some hormonal action, but the activation of nitric oxide synthesis in the blood vessels .
-The following examples of specific interactions are not exhaustive, the panaxoside publications on this topic are about ten times more.
+Panaxosides, by acting on the steroid receptors, tend to produce effects that are not related to the consciousness of humans - neuroprotective, cardiovascular, and the like.
+The balance of sex hormones generally does not interfere with ginseng.
+Perhaps its erection effect is not the result of some hormonal action, but the activation of nitric oxide synthesis in the blood vessels .
+The following examples of specific interactions are not exhaustive; the panaxoside publications on this topic are about ten times more.

 - Ginsenoside Rg 1 , but not its aglycon, is a potent phytoestrogen.
 However, gssd.
 Rg1 does not directly affect the estrogen receptor. ( Chan2002eag )